-Setting a clear, effective vacation policy is an important part of your people and culture strategy and should be at the top of any employer’s mind.
+Setting an effective vacation policy is an important part of a company's people and culture strategy and should be at the top of any employer’s mind.

-Vacation time and pay are addressed separately.
-Vacation time is earned after every 12 months of consecutive employment (i.e., team members are not entitled to vacation during their first year of work) and must be taken within four to twelve months of when it’s earned.
+Vacation time is earned after every 12 months of consecutive employment and must be taken within four to twelve months of when it’s earned.
 Vacation pay is calculated as a percentage of vacationable earnings (wages and other forms of compensation) from the 12 month period in which a team member earns vacation time.

 Every province and territory requires a mandatory two week minimum for vacation time (except in Saskatchewan where it’s three).
 That minimum can increase with a team member’s length of service depending on what jurisdiction you’re in.
 For example, in Alberta, British Columbia, and Quebec, team members earn a minimum of three weeks vacation after five consecutive years of employment.

 There are mandatory statutory holidays to consider as well.
 Full-time team members are eligible for paid statutory holidays, and part-time team members may be eligible as well depending on the rules in each province and territory for determining whether part-time team members must receive stat holiday pay.